Skip to the content.

 Quitting

-Press q to leave the TUI. llama-swap keeps running in the background so your endpoint stays up.
-To stop it from a shell:
+Press q to leave the TUI. llama-swap and LiteLLM keep running in the background so your endpoint stays up.
+To stop them from a shell:

 # If you installed via pip and you're not in the repo: